lakshyatyagi24/documentation/blocks/flow-block.md

+# Flow Block

-## What you'll learn
+## What You'll Learn

-\- What flows are, and how they work
+- What flows are, and how they work

-\- How to create flows
+- How to create flows

-\- How to create flows within flows
+- How to create flows within flows

-\- How to duplicate flows, and reuse existing flows
+- How to duplicate flows, and reuse existing flows

-\- How to transfer local variables between flows
+- How to transfer local variables between flows